Legal provisions of COM(2023)240 - Effective coordination of economic policies and multilateral budgetary surveillance - Main contents

 Prior guidance by the Commission

-1. By [1 March] of the year [xxxx] in which the Member States have to submit for the first time their medium-term fiscal-structural plans or, as appropriate, within 3 weeks from the request of the Member State to submit a new plan, the Commission shall publish:
+1. By 15 January of the year in which the Member States have to submit their national medium-term fiscal-structural plans pursuant to Article 11 or, within three weeks of the request of the Member State to submit a revised plan pursuant to Article 15, the Commission shall transmit to the Member State concerned and to the Economic and Financial Committee:

-To assess plausibility that the projected public debt ratio of the Member State concerned is on a downward path or remains at a prudent level, the Commission shall use the methodology referred to in Annex V. The Commission shall make public its analysis of plausibility and the underlying data.
+1. To assess the plausibility of whether the projected general government debt ratio of a Member State is on a downward path or remains at a prudent level, the Commission shall apply a replicable, predictable and transparent methodology based on the following conditions:

 CHAPTER IV